Croatia

 Corporate - Taxes on corporate income

-Last reviewed - 17 July 2024Corporate income tax (CIT) is generally paid at a rate of 18%.
+Last reviewed - 30 December 2025Corporate income tax (CIT) is generally paid at a rate of 18%.
 For taxpayers with revenues in the tax period lower than 1 million euros (EUR), the rate of 10% is applied.
-The CIT payers are enterprises engaged in independent activities on a long-term basis for the purpose of deriving profit, branches of foreign enterprises, enterprises that control shares in capital (unless the object of investment itself pays CIT), and natural persons who choose to pay CIT instead of personal income tax (PIT).
+The CIT payers are domestic enterprises engaged in independent activities on a long-term basis for the purpose of deriving profit, business units (permanent establishments or PEs) of foreign enterprises, and individuals (natural persons) performing a business activity who choose to pay CIT instead of personal income tax (PIT).
+Pension and investment funds without legal personality, which are established and operate in accordance with special regulations, are generally exempt from CIT.
+However, this exemption does not apply if an investment fund has been created specifically to exploit tax benefits.

 Payments into voluntarily pension funds paid by an employer for an employee under certain conditions prescribed by the CIT Act are also considered as deductible expenditures.